One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 You want an "accountability partner" to help you stay on top of things in each stage of your process

-You're interested in alternative or additional types of support (e.g., text support via Signal, regular email check-ins, check-in calls, ad-hoc help with translation)
+You're interested in additional support and/or alternative means of support (e.g., text support via Signal, regular email support, check-in calls, ad-hoc help with translation)

 You'd like in-person support getting settled after you arrive*

-*I am available to meet with you in person in Germany for a pre-arranged fee, either when you land or after you arrive at your destination.
+*I am available to meet with you in person in Germany with prior arrangement, either when you land or after you arrive at your destination.
+And I would genuinely love to welcome you and show you around!

+I'm Molly Toomey, LCSW.
 I've been in the business of helping people since 2010.
 I've worked with individuals and groups of diverse backgrounds in their communities, schools, homes, and online.
-My overall mission is to build bridges across language and culture in order to make mental and physical wellness more affirming and accessible to people of all backgrounds.
+My overall mission is to build bridges across language and culture in order to make mental health support more affirming and accessible to people of all backgrounds.

 Master of Social Work (2016)